Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/none.md

 title: "_NONE_"
 linkTitle: "_NONE_"
 weight: 2280
---- A keyword to use with the procedure parameters EXEC, EXECE, and ACKEXEC.
+---A keyword to use with the procedure parameters EXEC, EXECE, and ACKEXEC.
 You can use the _NONE_ keyword in send and receive commands to disable the EXECSF, EXECRF, EXECSE, EXECRE and EXECSFA procedures that are defined in the general Transfer CFT environment parameter settings (CFTPARM).

 Where: